Medical Interpretation

 A phone interpreter can translate words.
 An in-person interpreter can bridge cultures, read the room, and make sure nothing important is missed — including what's not being said.

-Situations Where I Help
+Situations Where We Help

-Healthcare Settings I Serve
+Healthcare Settings We Serve

 Hospitals